Welcome to ST.JOHN’S WOOD

 This truly unique building was renamed the Yoo Building and converted into spacious apartments in 2001 under the lifestyle brand YOO, by property entrepreneur John Hitchcock, and the world-famous French industrial architect Philippe Starck.

-No, that isn’t a typo.
-There really is a double-decker telephone box.
+This is really is a tall, rall telephone box.
 It’s not an original phone box but a piece of street art created by the famous French urban-furniture designer Philippe Starck.
-This tall phone box appeared in 2004 outside the old Telephone Exchange building on Hall Road in Maida Vale.
+This phone box appeared in 2004 outside the old Telephone Exchange building on Hall Road in Maida Vale.
 It isn’t a functioning call box, but you can peer inside to see how these old phone boxes would have looked in the 1930s.
 There’s a handsome black Bakelite phone inside and a coin box.
 It’s rather beautiful, definitely quirky, and the chances are there won’t be a queue of tourists here either.

 Maida Vale (the road)